 In July 1997, he became the Commander of 1 Canadian Mechanized Brigade Group (1CMBG), an infantry-heavy formation, where the focus was on live-fire combined arms training.
 In early 1998, 1CMBG deployed to the South shore of Montreal to assist with ice-storm disaster relief operations, followed by an almost continuous cycle of Battle Group and Brigade exercises.
 That same year he was awarded the Order of Military Merit.
 In early 1999, 1CMBG tightened its focus on complex peace support/peacemaking missions in anticipation of deployment to Kosovo.

-His training includes a variety of courses such as the combat team commander’s course, Army Staff College and the Canadian Forces Staff College.
-His education includes degrees in Economics and Military History, including a Masters in War Studies from RMC.
+His training includes various courses such as the combat team commander’s course, Army Staff College and the Canadian Forces Staff College.
 Promoted Brigadier-General in late 1999, he completed both the Advanced Military Studies and the National Security Studies Courses in Toronto.

 In July 2003, he was appointed Commander of Land Force Doctrine and Training System.
 He was appointed Deputy Commander of the International Security Assistance Force in Kabul, Afghanistan, in August 2003.
 Following his tour in Afghanistan, he was appointed Acting Assistant Chief of the Land Staff.
 In 2006, he was promoted to Lieutenant-General and appointed Chief of the Land Staff.